bradcar/bno08x_i2c_spi_MicroPython/README.md

 ## SPI Setup - for higher speed sensor reports (no clock-stretch issues)

-In order to use SPI on most sensor boards one must add ONE solder blob on PS1.
+In order to use SPI on most sensor boards you must add ONE solder blob on PS1.
-On the back side of Sparkfun BNO086 and Adafruit BNO085, one needs a solder blob to bridge PS1 which will set PS1 high for SPI operation.
+On the back side of Sparkfun BNO086 and Adafruit BNO085, you need a solder blob to bridge PS1 which will set PS1 high for SPI operation.
 The PS0 (Wake_pin) must be connected to a gpio (wake_pin), please be careful not put a solder blog on PS0.
 This driver uses the wake-pin after reset as a ‘wake’ signal taking the BNO08X out of sleep for communication with the BNO08X.
-On the Sparkfun BNO086 when using SPI, one must clear i2c jumper when using SPI or UART (https://docs.sparkfun.com/SparkFun_VR_IMU_Breakout_BNO086_QWIIC/assets/board_files/SparkFun_VR_IMU_Breakout_BNO086_QWIIC_Schematic_v10.pdf)
+On the Sparkfun BNO086 when using SPI, you must clear i2c jumper when using SPI or UART (https://docs.sparkfun.com/SparkFun_VR_IMU_Breakout_BNO086_QWIIC/assets/board_files/SparkFun_VR_IMU_Breakout_BNO086_QWIIC_Schematic_v10.pdf)

  SPI must be set to baudrate=3_000_000 (only).